 I don’t really believe that a story lover can have only one favourite book.
 There are different books for different moods and different parts of your life.
 I have loved many books but a few of my standouts are:

 The Harry Potter series by J K Rowling with my standout book being The Order of the Phoenix.
 When I fall in love with a story I enjoy re-reading them.
 The books in the Harry Potter series have been re-read more than anything else I own.
 When I’m in need of comfort, these are the books I will usually turn to.
 They are books of amazing world building and characters who have come to life in my imagination.
-My favourite fictional house is the Burrow, I would love to browse Diagon Alley, and of course crash out in one of the Hogwarts common rooms (I’m a Ravenclaw when Pottermore last sorted me).
+My favourite fictional house is the Burrow; I would love to spend hours browsing Diagon Alley; and I’d crash out in one of the Hogwarts common rooms (I’m a Ravenclaw when Pottermore last sorted me).
 I can’t think of another book/series where I have loved so many of the characters either.
 I loved Harry, Hermione and Ron of course but there are so many other characters that I have have true affection for and I really feel that I know them that I can’t list them all here.
 I didn’t start reading them until the early 2000s (The Order of the Phoenix was the first book in the series that I queued for) but I’ve never looked back since.
+Like many people, recent events have made me question my allegiance to these stories.
+Personally I can separate the author from the books, so I will continue to enjoy and re-read these stories.
+Not everyone can or wants to.
+I hope you find other things to enjoy.

 The Night Circus by Erin Morgenstern is the book that I would most compare to the experience of being at the theatre.
 The world was so immersive that it breathed to life with scents of caramel and magic.
-It was strange reading it the first time with it’s ringed structure but if a sign appeared advertising Le Cirque des Reves -The Circus of Dreams, I would be running to join the other réveurs with my red scarf flowing behind me.
+It was strange reading it the first time with it’s ringed structure, but if a sign appeared advertising Le Cirque des Reves -The Circus of Dreams, I would be running to join the other réveurs with my red scarf flowing behind me.
+I recently read The Starless Sea which is Morgenstern’s second book and it’s equally wonderful.
+I’m sure I will buy whatever come next from her too.

 The Thursday Next series starting with The Eyre Affair by Jasper Fforde.
 A ludicrous detective series in the vein of Douglas Adams based in a parallel universe where being a literary detective is a real (if not lucrative) job.
 I read most of the books while commuting in London and would always get strange looks while I laughed along.
 Perfect for when life is too serious.

-A couple of other standouts which are begging to be listed are – Daughter of Smoke & Bone by Laini Taylor, One Day by David Nicholls, The Beginning Woods by Malcolm McNeill, and The 13 ½ lives of Captain Bluebear by Walter Moérs.
+A couple of other standouts which are begging to be listed are – Daughter of Smoke & Bone by Laini Taylor, One Day by David Nicholls, The Beginning Woods by Malcolm McNeill, Ink & Bone by Rachel Caine, The Guernsey Literary & Potato Peel Pie Society by Mary Ann Shaffer, Knights of the Borrowed Dark by Dave Rudden, and The 13 ½ lives of Captain Bluebear by Walter Moérs.
 There are many, many more but that probably gives you an idea of what I enjoy.

 I’d love to get to know you more.
 Please do get in contact with me here: